microsoft/psi/README.md

 ![Psi Overview](https://www.microsoft.com/en-us/research/uploads/prod/2018/01/Psi-Gif2-960-Corrected.gif)

 A high-level overview of the framework is available in [this blog post](https://www.microsoft.com/en-us/research/blog/platform-for-situated-intelligence-an-open-source-framework-for-multimodal-integrative-ai/).
+An on-demand webinar is also available containing a brief introduction and tutorial on how to code with \psi – here is the [registration link](https://note.microsoft.com/MSR-Webinar-Platform-Situated-Intelligence-Registration-On-Demand.html).

 # What’s New
+__09/30/2020__: We have added three additional samples: a basic [HelloWorld]( https://github.com/Microsoft/psi-samples/tree/main/Samples/HelloWorld) sample illustrating the simplest starting point for a \psi application, a more complex one demonstrating how to do some basic audio capture and processing to construct [a simple voice activity detector]( https://github.com/Microsoft/psi-samples/tree/main/Samples/SimpleVoiceActivityDetector), and a third sample that combines information from Azure Kinect with Cognitive Services vision and speech to [detect objects that a person is pointing to](https://github.com/microsoft/psi-samples/tree/main/Samples/WhatIsThat).

 __09/02/2020__: We published [a blog post](https://www.microsoft.com/en-us/research/blog/platform-for-situated-intelligence-an-open-source-framework-for-multimodal-integrative-ai/) with a high-level overview of the framework.